Benefits for Rated Programs

-All programs pursuing a Full-Rating are eligible.
-Contact your Quality Coach or local recruiter for more information.
+Contact your Quality Coach or local Recruiter for more information.

 Early Learning Scholarship

-All programs with a Parent Aware Rating and those in a current Cohort to earn a One-, Two-, Three-, or Four-Star Rating through the Full-Rating Pathway are eligible to serve children who have been awarded Early Learning Scholarships.
+All programs with a Parent Aware Rating and those in a current Full-Rating Pathway Cohort to earn a One-, Two-, Three-, or Four-Star Rating through the Full-Rating Pathway are eligible to serve children who have been awarded Early Learning Scholarships.
 Different amounts are awarded based on the following:

 - Programs with a Four-Star Rating receive up to $8,500 per child (up to $12,000 for children in priority populations).

-- Programs with a Three-Star Rating receive up to $5,000 per child.
+- Programs with a Three-Star Rating receive up to $6,000 per child (up to $9,000 for children in priority populations).

 - Programs with a One- or Two-Star Rating receive up to $5,000 per child.

 - Programs in a current Full-Rating Pathway Cohort receive up to $4,000 per child.

 - Programs pursuing a Rating through the Accelerated Pathway, Automatic Pathway, or Expedited Pathway are not eligible for Scholarships until they have received a Rating.

 - Programs that have signed a Parent Aware Participation Agreement or are enrolled in Building Quality are not eligible for Scholarships.

 Higher Child Care Assistance Program Rates (CCAP)

 Family child care programs and child care centers that earn a Three- or Four-Star Parent Aware Rating are eligible for higher Child Care Assistance Program rates for quality.

 - Programs with a Three-Star Parent Aware Rating are eligible for up to 15 percent above the standard maximum rate, not to exceed the provider’s charge.

 - Programs with a Four-Star Parent Aware Rating are eligible for up to 20 percent above the standard maximum rate, not to exceed the provider’s charge.

 - Programs are eligible for the higher rates within 30 days after their Parent Aware Rating Certificate is issued.
 The Minnesota Department of Human Services will update your Minnesota Electronic Child Care Information System (MEC²) profile if your program is eligible for the higher rates.
 Check the Status Tab on your Develop Organization Profile to ensure that your CCAP Provider ID is recorded in your profile.